Beyond-Birthday/MrSheep-a-LiMA-testing-tool/README.md

 Just create an issue in Github or post a Pull Request.

+**What will be done next ? **

+Next, you'll have one class for each test and the possibility to load them via the command line.
+In fact, you'll have something like that :

+On windows :
+python create_sources.py -v -i -b *test1* *test2* *etc...*

+On linux :
+python3 create_sources.py -v -i -b *test1* *test2* *etc...*

 **Why Mr Sheep ?**

 Why not.
 Sheeps are funny, they are always staring things, like the program.